Subatomicglue: Albums

-The band's most recent album is titled "Selling your friend (for cash)" and was officially released on in late 2006.
+The band's most recent album is titled "Inertial Decay", and was officially released on in 2012.

 Video games

 In 2003, subatomicglue collaborated with the video game company Isotope 244 to create music for the game Atomic Cannon.

 In 2005, subatomicglue created the soundtrack for Isotope244´s Atomic Battle Dragons game that appeared on PC and pocket PC.

 Meinert has roots and apparently a day job in the video game industry.

 Other projects

 In 2005, subatomicglue´s music appeared on Upscale Chicago, a local Chicago show that highlights nightlife, upscale dining, and high society around the Chicago area.

-subatomicglue also builds synthesizers, including the x0xb0x (a TB303 clone), the MidiboxSID, and the 9090 drum machine. subatomicglue was covered in synthtopia about the x0xb0x they built.
+subatomicglue also builds synthesizers, including the x0xb0x (a TB-303 clone), the MidiboxSID, and the 9090 drum machine. subatomicglue was covered in synthtopia about the x0xb0x they built.